 RUNNING UNDER OWN POWER.
 Runners must progress under their own power without any type of physical assistance.
 Runners may not use walking sticks, ski poles or similar.
 Neither runner nor crew may carry an umbrella or shade cover while progressing on the course.
 Artificial cooling vests or systems are prohibited.
 Wearing ice in a bandana, buff or other article of clothing is permitted and encouraged.

-ENFORCEMENT: Violations of race rules will result in a time penalty for each infraction of up to one hour at the discretion of race marshals.
+ENFORCEMENT.
+Violations of race rules will result in a time penalty for each infraction of up to one hour at the discretion of race marshals.
 Depending upon the severity of the violation and other factors, including but not limited to flagrancy of the violation and safety considerations, violators may be disqualified from the race at any time at the discretion of the Race Director.
-A second violation of the required team hand-off and individual support location rule WILL result in DQ.
+A second violation of COVID rules, especially regarding face coverings, or the required team hand-off and individual support location rule WILL result in DQ.
 This is a permit and safety obligation.
 No exceptions.
 Race marshals and staff will be monitoring the course throughout the race for runner health and safety and rules compliance.

-MARSHAL’S JOB—NOTE TO ALL.
+MARSHAL'S JOB—NOTE TO ALL.
 Race marshals will be on the route to assist runners and teams in any reasonable way.
-Some will be driving in separate vehicles and others will be imbedded with teams or individual runners’ crews.
+Some will be driving in separate vehicles and others will be imbedded with teams or individual runners' crews.
 Marshals will monitor compliance with race rules and be empowered to levy penalties, including disqualification.
-When workload and circumstances permit (including the direction being traveled), marshals may ferry un-crewed “dropped” runners to the next aid station.
-Other race staff on the course will assist in such cases as time and circumstances permit.
 Marshals are NOT authorized to provide medical support, but will attempt to reach race medical staff or call 911, when warranted.